|

 1. Urine Strips

 Cheap and easy.
 They measure acetoacetate through color changes.
-Lighter shades mean mild ketosis; darker mean stronger.
+Lighter shades mean mild ketosis; darker shades mean stronger.

 2. Breath Meters